ethereum/EIPs/EIPS/eip-20.md

 Allows `_spender` to withdraw from your account multiple times, up to the `_value` amount.
 If this function is called again it overwrites the current allowance with `_value`.

+clients SHOULD make sure to create user interfaces in such a way that they set the allowance first to `0` before setting it to another value for the same spender.
+THOUGH The contract itself shouldn't enforce it, to allow backwards compatibility with contracts deployed before

 **NOTE**: Please read the [Security Considerations](#security-considerations) section for potential attack vectors.

 ``` js